 It requires a thorough understanding of the mechanisms that make the system work.
 You can repeatedly apply the well-modeled system to new situations.
 It relies well-known scientific theories that are taken as axioms, and uses deductive reasoning to derive useful applications.

-Some examples: When 19th century inventors sent electrical current through a carbon filament and discovered that the filament glowed, they discovered a physical system for producing artificial light.
-You can re-use that system: every carbon filament glows in predictable ways when you run electricity through it.
+Some examples: When 19th century inventors sent electrical current through carbon filaments and discovered that the filaments glowed, they discovered a physical properties that we can use to produce artificial light.
+Such a system is enduring: every carbon filament glows in predictable ways when you run electricity through it.

 When rocket scientists calculate how much fuel they’ll need to launch a payload into orbit, or when civil engineers analyze whether a bridge design will support a given load, they use mechanistic analysis.
 Then answer is the solution to a mathematical equation.